 MRMLS gives subscribers 48 hours, excluding weekends and holidays, to enter new listings or status changes.

 Do I have to submit my listing to the MLS?

 Yes.
 Broker participants and their agents must input exclusive right to sell or exclusive agency listings on one to four unit residential property and vacant residential lots located within the state of Montana after all necessary signatures of seller(s) have been obtained on the listing or they will be fined.

-If the seller(s) do not want the listing included in the MLS, participants must submit the Exempt from MLS form or other document signed by the seller to the service (Info@406mls.com) within 48 hours, excluding weekends or holidays or you will subject you to a fine.
+If the seller(s) do not want the listing included in the MLS, participants must submit the Exempt from MLS form or other document signed by the seller to the service (Info@406mls.com) within 48 hours, excluding weekends or holidays or you will be subject to a fine.